 Additionally, the ordinance may allow the impounding of any vehicle used for violating it until any of the following are paid: (1) a fine imposed under it; (2) related charges (e.g., towing fees); and (3) overdue property taxes on the vehicle.
-The ordinance may provide that the vehicle is deemed forfeited to the municipality if, six months after the vehicle's impoundment, the owner or lienholder has failed to pay these fines and related charges.
+The ordinance may make the vehicle forfeited to the municipality if, six months after the vehicle's impoundment, the owner or lienholder has not paid these fines and related charges.